Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 The frustrating reality is that employment consequences vary dramatically depending on where you work, what you do, and what state you live in.
 A DUI that costs a CDL holder their career might have zero employment impact for a software developer.
 A misdemeanor that barely registers in the criminal system can trigger mandatory licensing board action for a nurse.

-This guide covers what the law actually says — not what you will find in generic articles that tell you to "consult a lawyer."
+This guide covers what the law actually says.
+Not what you will find in generic articles that tell you to "talk to a lawyer."

 The Three Factors That Determine Your Employment Risk